TheRobBrennan/100-days-of-gatsby/100-days-of-gatsby/day-06/README.md

 # Day 06 - Monday, January 6th, 2020

-Today's focus is on the tutorial [Data in Gatsby](https://www.gatsbyjs.org/tutorial/part-four/):
+Today's focus is on the tutorial [Data in Gatsby](https://www.gatsbyjs.org/tutorial/part-four/).

+One small change today is that this will likely be the last "100 Days of Gatsby" example where I will be using Docker for development.
+I'm comfortable enough setting it up based on the previous examples, and quite honestly it's just getting more in the way of things than anything.

 ## Scratchpad